-Maegan Beck (she/they) is an art writer, independent researcher, and product designer based in Tiohtià:ke / Montréal, CA.
+Maegan Beck is an art writer and independent researcher based in Tiohtià:ke / Montréal.

 About

-I am interested in what falls out of view at speed——and what becomes visible only when we slow down enough to receive it.
-My writing moves between close formal analysis and theoretical frameworks drawn from queer theory, phenomenology, and new materialism, but my commitment is always to attention: what it costs, what it makes possible, and ultimately, what it refuses.
+I am interested in what falls out of view at speed——and what becomes visible, or audible, only when we slow down enough to receive it.
+My writing moves between close formal analysis and theoretical frameworks drawn from phenomenology, feminist materialism, and sound studies, but my commitment is always to attention: what it costs, what it makes possible, and ultimately, what it refuses.